 Cow face pose, known as gomukhasana in Sanskrit, is a seated posture that relaxes the mind as it stretches the muscles of the arms and legs.
 The posturing in this pose is unusual for yoga.
 It is, for example, one of a few beginner level poses that work the subscapularis muscle involved in reaching up and back with the arms.
 Cow face pose is important for the unique muscles it targets and for fusing meditative posturing with a challenging stretch.

 One of just fifteen original yoga poses mentioned in the Hatha Yoga Pradipika, cow face pose is a staple of any yoga practice.
 Due to its long tradition as part of the original yoga canon, it has a resolute place in the meditative postures.
-Beyond meditation, the pose lengthens the muscles of the hip rotators and subscapularis for a wider range of motion in the legs and arms.
+Beyond meditation, gomukhasana yoga benefits include lengthening the muscles of the hip rotators and subscapularis for a wider range of motion in the legs and arms.

 Tips, Photos and Videos for Beginners